erikrose100/CloseAsteroids/readme.md

 # CloseAsteroids C# Console App
 AOT compiled C# Console app.
-Chiseled ubuntu Dockerfile with minimal dependencies provided for optional containerization.
+Chiseled Ubuntu and Alpine Dockerfiles with minimal dependencies provided for optional containerization.

 Uses NASA's [SBDB Close-Approach Data API](https://ssd-api.jpl.nasa.gov/doc/cad.html) to return a list of asteroids and comets that have made NEO close-approaches within a given distance and time range.